senthil-sekar/aspnet-mvc-tab-specific-session/README.md

 # ASP.NET MVC Tab Specific Session
-Sample implementation for browser tab specific session variables
+This project is a sample implementation for browser tab specific session variables in ASP.NET MVC project